jlapeyre/PrimeSieve.jl/README.md

 primepi(x; alg = algorithm)
 ```

-The efficient algorithms (or methods) are :dr (the default) and
+The efficient algorithms (or methods) are :auto (the default),
+:dr, and :tabsieve.
+The default, :auto, tries to choose the faster
-:tabsieve.
-The others are slower in all cases.
+between :dr and :tabsieve.
+The other algorithms are slower in all cases.
 They are: :legendre,
 :lehmer, :meissel, :lmo, :sieve.
 The algorithm :dr uses an efficient
 parallel Deleglise Rivat method.
 The algorithm :tabsieve uses a combination
 of tables and a sieve and is more efficient when x is not too much greater